Robust Markov Decision Process: Beyond Rectangularity: Min-max duality.

 Moreover, the following strong min-max duality holds.

 \end{theorem} We have shown in Section \ref{sec:PE} that the policy evaluation problem can be reformulated as an alternate MDP, played by the adversary.
-We introduced $\boldsymbol{\beta} \in \R^{r}$ the value vector for the adversary, defined by the Bellman Equation \eqref{Bell-beta-star}.
-In order to prove Theorem \ref{th:duality}, we need the following lemma that relates the value vector $\boldsymbol{v}$ of the decision-maker and the value vector $\boldsymbol{\beta}$ of the adversary.
+We also introduced $\bm{\beta} \in \R^{r}$ the value function for the adversary, defined by the Bellman Equation \eqref{eq:bellman-recursion-adversary}.
+To prove Theorem \ref{th:duality}, we need the following lemma that relates the value function $\bm{v}$ of the decision maker and the value function $\bm{\beta}$ of the adversary.